clojure-emacs/cider/doc/basic_usage.md

 #### REPL Configuration

+##### Eldoc

+Eldoc displays function signatures in the minibuffer as you're typing.
-* Enable `eldoc` in REPL buffers:
+It's extremely useful!
+Enable `eldoc` in REPL buffers like this:

 ```el
 (add-hook 'cider-repl-mode-hook #'eldoc-mode)
 ```

+##### Customizing the REPL prompt

-* You can customize the prompt in REPL buffer.
+You can customize the prompt in REPL buffer.
 To do that you can customize `cider-repl-prompt-function` and set it to a function that takes one argument, a namespace name.
 For convenience, three functions are already provided:
 `cider-repl-prompt-lastname`, `cider-repl-prompt-abbreviated`,
 `cider-repl-prompt-default` and by default the last one is being used.
 Prompt for each of them for namespace `leiningen.core.ssl`:

   * `cider-repl-prompt-lastname`: